1kevgriff/kevgriffin.v4/blog/2022-10-29 Fewer Buzzwords Better Teams.md

 ## What do you think?

 I'm interested in your opinion!
 Have you been on a team that standardized on a different tech stack than your own?
+Follow up with my on [Twitter](https://twitter.com/1kevgriff) or [LinkedIn](https://www.linkedin.com/in/1kevgriff)!